molley-io/docs/index.md

 - **Collect** feedback to continuously improve

 Whether you're a one-person startup or a growing team, Molley scales with your needs while keeping everything connected and AI-powered.

+The creators of Molley are themselves developers, team leads, PMs, sales, and marketers.
+They who spent the last 15 years battling tool bloat, and in 2025 decided to build a single, connected platform for that replaces many tools with one, bringing together everything you need to research, ideate, build, and grow your product.
+It started as a closed tool for a closed group collection of freelancers and in 2026 is now saying hello to the world.